Fire destroys Green Bay home - Farmville

 Fire destroys Green Bay home

-A Green Bay family is left without a home following a fire that destroyed their residence Wednesday, Nov.
+A Green Bay family is left without a home following a fire that destroyed their residence on Wednesday, Nov.
 18.

 According to Meherrin Volunteer Fire and Rescue Chief Trey Pyle, the fire occurred around 7:42 p.m. at 5997 Nutbush Road and was fully involved when crews arrived on the scene.